What Top 5 Questions Are Customers Asking?

-The size of a pullup or a adult diaper does not necessarily reflect how much it can absorb.
+The size of a pullup disposable underwear or a adult diaper does not necessarily reflect how much it can absorb.

-If your underwear or adult diaper is too large, it will not fit close to the body.
+If your underwear or adult diaper is too big for you, it will not fit close to the body.
 Along with sagging, the diaper or underwear will leak.

 There is a greater opportunity for skin irritation – and a loss of dignity.
 Properly-fitting absorbent products encourage the fluid to absorb evenly, will help prevent leakage and be more comfortable to wear.